 Super-Kamiokande is the world's largest underground neutrino observatory.
 A joint Japanese-American facility, it is located in the Kamioka Mine, about 200 km north of Tokyo.
 It consists of a tank of ultra-pure water, 40 m in diameter by 40 m tall, that is monitored by thousands of sensitive phototubes.
-Super-Kamiokande was badly damaged in Nov 2001 when a large number of the phototubes imploded in a chain reaction.
-However, repairs were carried out following an inquiry into the accident and the observatory resumed collecting data in Jan 2003.
+Super-Kamiokande was badly damaged in November 2001 when a large number of the phototubes imploded in a chain reaction.
+However, repairs were carried out following an inquiry into the accident and the observatory resumed collecting data in January 2003.